* Dreamliner reliability 98 pct

 that grounded all 787s in service for three months last year and

-forced Boeing to re-design the powerful lithium-ion battery and
+forced Boeing to re-design the innovative lithium-ion battery

-enclose it in a tough new steel containment box.
+and enclose it in a stainless steel containment box capable of

 "We recently had a single-cell failure in a battery on